-This institution offers a large selection of courses, with strengths in agriculture, natural sciences, liberal arts, earth and mineral sciences, exercise science, and engineering.
+This institution offers a large selection of courses, with strengths in agriculture, natural sciences, liberal arts, earth and mineral sciences, exercise science, visual arts and engineering.
 Use the on-site course catalog to find more information about specific courses.

 You will take regular courses with local students at this institution.
 Course registration takes place during your on-site orientation period, so enrollment in particular courses cannot be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
 You must take what the host institution considers to be a full-time load (generally, the equivalent of 12-15 Penn State credits).

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the Perth UWA Course Equivalency List*.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Housing and Meals

 Student can apply to live in a residential college (the Australian version of a dormitory).
 Two-three meals a day are included in the housing cost depending on the residential college.
 To learn more about the different cost of housing, visit the University of Western Australia housing website.